GoFEM/MECMUS/README.md

 # References
 - Munch, F. and Grayver, A., (2025).
 Multi-scale electrical conductivity structure beneath the contiguous US, in preparation
 - Munch, F. and Grayver, A., (2023).
 Multi-scale imaging of 3-D electrical conductivity structure under the contiguous US constrains lateral variations in the upper mantle water content, Earth and Planetary Science Letters. https://doi.org/10.1016/j.epsl.2022.117939

+# License

+This repository and MECMUS model are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).